 Increasing use of public transport will, by allowing vehicles to be used more effectively, add much less to emissions than equivalent reductions in car use will subtract from them.
 So by shifting a fairly modest one in five car trips to public transport, we can reduce car emissions by 20%, and can do so without significantly increasing overall transport emissions – particularly if the focus is on the vast majority of journeys that take place outside peak hour, or in suburbs that have little or no public transport at present.

 But of course transport is far from being the only source of our greenhouse emissions.
-It accounts for around one-sixth of our emissions, whereas electricity generation accounts for a little over one-third.
+It accounts for a little over one-sixth of our emissions, whereas electricity generation accounts for nearly one-third (albeit slowly declining).
 Sometimes this is taken to imply that emissions from transport are being unfairly singled out for undue attention.
 First get electricity’s share down to one-sixth, people say, then we can worry about transport’s share.

 The road lobby is especially fond of this argument, since it serves their interests.
 Transport emissions can be further downplayed by artificially separating out the different components (such as cars versus trucks, or petrol versus diesel vehicles) and reporting only one of them.